 "synopsis" may belong to another edition of this title.

-Charles Forrest has more than thirty-five years of experience in academic and research libraries.
-After nearly a decade with the University of Illinois libraries in both Chicago and Urbana-Champaign, he came to Emory University in Atlanta, Georgia, in 1988 where he held a series of administrative positions in the Library, including director of instructional support services, director of planning and budget, and most recently director of library facilities.
-He served as library project manager for many library construction and renovation projects at Emory, including the Center for Library and Information Resources, a major addition to and renovation of Emory’s main library.
-Charles retired from the University in May 2016.
-Charles has served as a library juror for the American Institute of Architects/American Library Association Library Building Awards, the American Library Association/International Interior Design Association biennial Library Building Awards, and Library Journal’s “New Landmark Libraries (Academic)” series.
-A published author and regular presenter at conferences, workshops and institutes, he is currently principal and owner of 21st Century Libraries Consulting, LLC.
+Charles Forrest is Principal, 21CL Consulting, LLC, and has over thirty-five years of experience in academic and research libraries.
+After nearly a decade with the University of Illinois libraries, first in Chicago, then at the flagship campus in Urbana-Champaign, he moved to Emory University in 1988 where he held a series of administrative positions in the Emory Libraries, including director of instructional support services, director of planning and budget, and director of library facilities.
+Charles served as library project manager for many library construction and renovation projects at Emory until his retirement in May 2016.

 "About this title" may belong to another edition of this title.